hyperledger-labs/fabric-chaincode-wasm/README.md

 **4. Install a wasm chaincode**

+Lets name the WebAssembly chaincode we created in previous section as balancewasm.

+Transaction Structure:
- - 1st argument is create function i.e. to create a new webassembly chaincode.
+ - 1st argument is create function i.e. to create a new webassembly chaincode. (create)
- - 2nd argument is chaincode name.
+ - 2nd argument is chaincode name. (balancewasm)
- - 3rd argument is encoded file string which we got in 1st step.
+ - 3rd argument is encoded file string which we got in 1st step. (encoded wasm chaincode)
- - 4,5,6,7 are account name and asset count
+ - 4,5,6,7 are account name and asset count.
+(This will be used by our wasm init fn)

 ```